wovo/hwcpp/readme.md

 -----------------------------------------------------------------------------

 Notes & ToDo
+- combine mirror and invert mechanics?
+- fanout for ports - how to use the same name?
 - ws2812 doesn't work??
 - due in-line delays only up to 6, stm32 up to 10
 - suppress stm32 asm warning